 Mindfulness is the ability of an individual to be fully aware of the present moment1.
 This relates to where they are and what they are doing without becoming anxious or concerned about their surroundings.

-While this might seem like a fairly menial thing, often, we allow our minds to take over.
+While this might seem like a reasonably menial thing, often, we allow our minds to take over.
 This can lead to a range of mental health issues such as anxiety, stress, and worry.
 So, by paying attention to the here and now, mindfulness can bring you back to the present moment.

 Effectively, when we engage in mindful behavior, we take time for ourselves and pay attention to the mind and how it works.
 This enables us to experience mindfulness-based stress reduction and lead a peaceful life with greater control.

 Further Reading: What Is Mindfulness?
 How Does Mindfulness Help Us Seize The Day?

-You can experience mindfulness at any time regardless of what you might be doing.
-Whether you are cleaning, cooking, or working, you are aware of your thoughts and you notice the feeling of different sensations that you are experiencing in the present.
+You can experience mindful moments at any time, regardless of what you might be doing.
+Whether you are cleaning, cooking, or working, you are aware of your thoughts, and you notice the feeling of different sensations that you are experiencing in the present.

 Adult coloring books are very different from those for children.
-The patterns are intricate and detailed and so, it requires a certain focus on the task at hand.
+The patterns are intricate and detailed, requiring a certain focus on the task at hand.
 This encourages the presence of the mind.
 And it doesn't require you to be the best at coloring.

-The game has a total of four rounds, with rounds one and three based on the past and the future.
-They look at what has happened over the last 12 months while also looking at what the next 12 months could hold.
+The game has four rounds, with rounds one and three based on the past and the future.
+They look at what has happened over the last 12 months and what the next 12 months could hold.
 The players can then tell stories where other players can ask questions.

-Find a quiet place that they are familiar with and in particular somewhere they feel safe and then give them specific poses to try.
+Find a quiet place that they are familiar with and, in particular, somewhere they feel safe, and then give them specific poses to try.

 You can begin with the Superman pose.
 Where they stand with their feet apart and their fists clenched.
 They then reach for the sky and stretch as much as possible.

-This is an exercise that can be enjoyed by adults and children.
-It begins with a bell being rung and asking all participants to list to the vibration of the sound.
-They must remain quiet and when they stop hearing the bell, they must raise their hands.
-They then have to remain silent for a further minute, where they then focus on other sounds.
+This is an exercise that adults and children can enjoy.
+It begins with a bell being rung and asking all participants to listen to the vibration of the sound.
+They must remain quiet, and when they stop hearing the bell, they must raise their hands.
+They then must remain silent for a further minute, focusing on other sounds.

 Participants will need to lay on their back and then slowly tense up the muscles in the entire body.
-They then hold this for anything between 10 and 15 seconds before they release and relax.
-At this point, you can ask what they felt and whether they could differentiate between feeling tense and feeling calm.
-This is a game that is perfect for people of all ages.
+They then hold this for between 10 and 15 seconds before releasing and relaxing.
+Take deep breaths during this time, and concentrate on being in the moment.

-Everyday life can be full of challenges and stresses.
-Through being aware of our surrounding environment and understanding the feelings that come with being in the moment, we can face these challenges.
-Fun mindfulness exercises, when done regularly, allow us to fix the mind in the present moment.
-This stops the mind from wandering and fixing on past experiences and anxieties.
-This enables us to deal with challenges through a clear mind and a certain calmness.
+When done regularly, our selection of mindfulness exercises allows us to fix the mind in the present moment.
+This stops the mind from wandering and fixing past experiences and anxieties.
+This enables us to realize mindfulness benefits as we deal with challenges through a clear mind and a certain calmness.

 This conscious mindset that develops through mindfulness enables us to free ourselves from the inability to focus on the present.
-This can hold us back but that change of focus and understanding of positive emotions can increase compassion and enhance our ability to understand others.
+This can hold us back, but that change of focus and understanding of positive emotions can increase compassion and enhance our ability to understand others.

-These mindfulness training games aim to make it an enjoyable experience while also encouraging people to practice mindfulness.
-A simple approach to mindfulness can help to enhance focus and that ability to live in the moment, proving that the mind is a very powerful tool indeed.
+These mindfulness training games aim to make it an enjoyable experience while encouraging people to practice mindfulness.
+A simple approach to mindfulness can help to enhance focus and the ability to live in the moment, proving that the mind is a very powerful tool indeed.

-|Shapiro, S. L., & Carlson, L. E. (2009).
+|1||Shapiro, S. L., & Carlson, L. E. (2009).
 The art and science of mindfulness: Integrating mindfulness into psychology and the helping professions.
 Washington, DC, US: American Psychological Association. http://dx.doi.org/10.1037/11885-000|

 |2||Alberto Chiesa, Raffaella Calati, Alessandro Serretti, Does mindfulness training improve cognitive abilities?
 A systematic review of neuropsychological findings, Clinical Psychology Review, Volume 31, Issue 3, 2011, Pages 449-464, ISSN 0272-7358, https://doi.org/10.1016/j.cpr.2010.11.003.|

 |3||Acceptance and Mindfulness Treatments for Children and Adolescents: A Practitioner's Guide.
 Laurie Greco, Steven Hayes.
 New Harbinger Publications, 2 Jul 2008|

-|Shapiro, S. L., Carlson, L. E., Astin, J. A. and Freedman, B. (2006), Mechanisms of mindfulness.
+|4||Shapiro, S. L., Carlson, L. E., Astin, J. A. and Freedman, B. (2006), Mechanisms of mindfulness.
 J. Clin.
 Psychol., 62: 373-386. doi:10.1002/jclp.20237|